PierreTurnbull/BEM/README.md

 ### Burger menu

-A small 25 SCSS lines burger menu that can be adjusted really easily thanks to SCSS's variables and animated properly thank's to it's HTML structure.
+A small 25 SCSS lines burger menu that can be adjusted really easily thanks to SCSS's variables and animated properly thanks to its HTML structure.

 HTML: